oliora/ppconsul/README.md

 ### Get Dependencies
 * Get C++11 compatible compiler.
 See above for the list of supported compilers.
 * Install [Git](http://git-scm.com/) client.
-* Install [CMake](http://www.cmake.org/) 2.8 or above on Linux/OSX, 2.8.12 or above on Windows.
+* Install [CMake](http://www.cmake.org/) 2.8.12 or above (earlier version may also be OK on Linux/OSX but not on Windows).
 Note that CMake 3 not guaranteed to work.
 * Download [Boost](http://www.boost.org/) library.
 Build it if you going to use cpp-netlib instead of libCURL or GCC 4.8.
 * If you prefer to use libCURL then install libCURL (any version should be OK).
 Note that on Windows it is included in [CURL installer](http://curl.haxx.se/download.html).
 Otherwise download and build [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
 Note that the latter depends on compiled Boost libraries.